+For the year ended December 31, 2015, the dilutive effect of all then outstanding stock options, restricted stock awards and performance awards is included in the EPS calculations above except for 154,577 of outstanding performance stock awards for which the performance criteria were not attained at that time and 31,656 restricted stock awards which were excluded from the calculation of diluted earnings per share as their inclusion would have an antidilutive effect.
 As a result of the net loss reported for the year ended December 31, 2014, all outstanding stock options, restricted stock awards and performance awards totaling 562,896 were excluded from the calculation of diluted earnings per share as their inclusion would have an antidilutive effect.
-For the years ended December 31, 2013 and 2012, the dilutive effect of all then outstanding options, restricted stock and performance stock awards is included in the calculations above except for 109,861 and 65,336 outstanding performance stock awards, respectively, for which the performance criteria were not attained at that time.
+For the year ended December 31, 2013, the dilutive effect of all then outstanding stock options, restricted stock awards and performance awards is included in the EPS calculations above except for 109,861 outstanding performance stock awards, respectively, for which the performance criteria were not attained at that time.